Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: QNMT-DERIVED ANALYTICAL CRITERIA FOR FILTER DESIGN

-The main goal of our work is to design physical 2-port systems with standard network-synthesis filter responses, specifically $N$th-order band-pass and band-stop filters of a finite bandwidth, which are given as rational functions of frequency $H(\omega)$ with specified $2N$ complex poles [appearing as $N$ ($\omega_n,-\omega_n^*$) pairs], $2N$ zeros (abiding by the restrictions of Appendix~\ref{app_zeros-2ports}) and an overall constant.
-Attempting this design by optimizing over structural parameters to find a scattering-matrix that matches specific values of the desired $H(\omega)$ at a finite set of key frequencies can be very difficult in practice, as this highly-resonant problem can present a vast number of local extrema and lead to ``stiff'' constraints~\cite{aage2017topology}.
-Instead, the eigenmode-solver-derived components of a QNMT expansion have a much slower dependence on the physical structural parameters, so they yield a more tractable optimization formulation.
-Using our formulation from the previous section, it is obvious that the complex resonant frequencies of the physical system must match the complex poles of the desired filter.
-In this work, we show how to also enforce the desired zeros in the system response, by deriving the corresponding $D$ coefficients and the matrix $C$.
-Specifically, $|C_{21}|$ must match the desired filter background transmission and then, for exact ISFs, we find that the ratios of couplings of the QNMs' fields to the two ports must be $\sigma_n=\pm 1$ for $N$ odd or $\sigma_n=\pm i$ for $N$ even, with alternating signs for consecutive modes.
-Enforcing $|C_{21}|$ and the $N$ complex $\omega_n$, $\sigma_n$ results in a minimal set of $4N+1$ real equations.
-We also explain that good approximate solutions can be obtained, if an overall common phase for all $\sigma_n$ is allowed, according to Eqs.~(\ref{eq:condition-a}--\ref{eq:condition-d}). {}
+Our goal is to design physical two-port systems with multiresonance network-synthesis filter responses, specifically, $N$th-order bandpass and bandstop filters of a finite bandwidth, which are given as rational functions of frequency $H(\omega)$ with specified $2N$ complex poles [appearing as $N$ pairs ($\omega_n,-\omega_n^*$)], $2N$ zeros (abiding by the restrictions of the previous section) and an overall constant.
+In the case of the standard-filter (SF) approximations, these are given through ``textbook'' analytical expressions~\cite{dimopoulos2011analog}.

+It is obvious that the complex resonant frequencies $\omega_n$ of the physical system must match the complex poles of the desired filter.
+In this work, we show how to also enforce the desired zeros in the system response, by deriving the corresponding $\sigma_n$ coefficients and the matrix $C$.
+Specifically, $|C_{21}|$ must match the desired filter background transmission and then, for exact SFs, we find that the ratios of couplings of the QNMs' fields to the two ports must be $\sigma_n=\pm 1$ for $N$ odd or $\sigma_n=\pm i$ for $N$ even, with alternating signs for consecutive modes.
+We also explain that good approximate solutions can be obtained, if an overall common phase for all $\sigma_n$ is allowed, according to Eqs.~(\ref{eq:condition-a}--\ref{eq:condition-d}) below.

-\paragraph*{Symmetric and antimetric filters---}
+\subsection{Symmetric and antimetric filters}